probablynotryan/pizzaorder/README.md

 Test: "It should create an object with size, pepperoni, cheese and price properties."
 Code: let pizza1 = New Pizza("Medium", "Pepperoni", "No Cheese", 0)
-Expected Output: 'pizza1 = {size: "Medium", Pepperoni: "Pepperoni", Cheese: "No Cheese", Price: 0}'
+Expected Output: 'pizza1 = {size: "Medium", pepperoni: "Pepperoni", cheese: "No Cheese", price: 0}'

 ## Known Bugs